Climate Change

 Asahi Kasei Group's Carbon Neutrality Policy

-In May 2021, the Asahi Kasei Group adopted a policy for carbon neutrality.
+In May 2021, the Asahi Kasei Group adopted a policy for carbon neutrality as described below.

-Greenhouse gas (GHG) emission targets for the Asahi Kasei Group
+Greenhouse gas (GHG) emissions targets for the Asahi Kasei Group*

 2050